 Morgan Noffsinger, a CMU graduate student and crew leader, is using GLCWMP data for her thesis regarding the effects of changing water levels on fish communities within Great Lakes coastal wetlands.
 CMU undergraduate student Julia Shablin is looking at microplastics composition in soil and additional water samples collected by central basin teams at all sampled 2024 sites.
 CMU undergraduate student Marta Kendziorski (former vegetation and fish/invertebrate/water quality crew member) is using CWMP data to look at relationships between focal bird species presence and invertebrate community data.
+EPAGLNPO GL-00E01567-6 Semi-annual report April 2025 Page 95 of 205

 Emily Eberly, a graduate student under the advising of Dr. Matt Cooper, is using data collected through the GLCWMP for a thesis project analyzing multiple indicators as an assessment of wetland health.
+Emily presented a poster at the Michigan chapter of AFS annual meeting using data from the GLCWMP in February 2025.